 This policy covers all individuals working for St. Theresa's Catholic School at all levels (whether permanent, fixed-term or temporary), and includes Governors, volunteers, agents and any other person associated with the school.

 2. Legal Framework

-This policy has due regard to statutory legislation, including, but not limited to, the following:
+This policy has due regard to all relevant legislation and guidance, including, but not limited to, the following:

 - The Bribery Act 2010

 - The Fraud Act 2006

-- ESFA (2018) Schools financial value standard
+- Schools financial value standard (SFVS) and assurance statement (DfE 2023)